For longer streaming, we recommend to use a desktop instead of a Laptop.

 The source of the original article is: http://www.unitech.co.ke/index.php?option=com_content&view=category&id=27:new-to-it&layout=blog&Itemid=44

-Another item that determinate us to tell you that is, because on the desktop you can add capture cards for a better HD streaming quality, while on your laptop you are restricted to use the build-in webcam, an external camera or a capture card that connects to USB ports.
+We found through our testing, that on the desktop, you can add capture cards for better HD streaming quality, while on your laptop you are restricted to use the build-in webcam, an external camera or a capture card that connects to USB ports.